sizeofvoid/libopeninput/doc/user/tablet-support.rst

 .. figure:: tablet-cintiq24hd-modes.svg
     :align: center

-    Modes on an Cintiq 24HD-like tablet"
+    Modes on an Cintiq 24HD-like tablet

 In the image above, the Cintiq 24HD-like tablet provides 3 LEDs on each side of the tablet to indicate the currently active mode for that group of